kagron/irb/README.md

 If you're looking for information on using the software:

 For Board Members: [IRB Board Manual](https://docs.google.com/document/d/1-X5ouNzfN3ncTXFYhbNVclyeZyZIa49QF3oXrXbyS1A/edit?usp=sharing)

 For Users: [IRB User Manual](https://docs.google.com/document/d/1g5JFOZxCvrauNB5Z_lo8z3b0gpe0zysHIepgzUJfFPU/edit?usp=sharing)

+For the student(s) who might maintain this: scroll down to Further Guides and References or changing the application process / adding new features.

-This application was developed in Ruby on Rails.
+This application was developed in the MVC Framework Ruby on Rails.
 Every line of code is commented ( we think ), and any resources we used are linked below.
+HTML, CSS, ad Jascript/jQuery were also used.
+Any diagrams/presentations/notes we have will be in the repository as well.

 ## Features